swalberg/chef-f5/README.md

   timeout 3 # seconds to respond

   #optional properties (default values are shown)
   dest_ip '0.0.0.0' # tells f5 what address to test.
-Default indicates to test each node in pool dest_port '0' # tells f5 which port to test; Default indicates to test all ports that are open read_only false # specifies if this template is read only is_directly_usable true # specifies if the template can be directly used end
+Default indicates to test the node the monitor is applied to dest_port '0' # tells f5 which port to test; Default indicates to test the port the monitor is applied to read_only false # specifies if this template is read only is_directly_usable true # specifies if the template can be directly used end